hanker123/yolov11_obb_onnx_cpp/README.md

 # Introduce
 - Performing inference with YOLOv11 OBB ONNX on CPU using C++, with inference code implemented in C++ and leveraging frameworks such as OpenCV and ONNX, enabling cross-platform deployment on both Linux and Android platforms.
-- This version implements single-object rotation detection and multi-object rotation detection.
+- This version implements double-object rotation detection and multi-object rotation detection.
 Code modifications are required manually, or updates will be made in future versions.

 # Start
 ## linux：